-Whale Safe is a technology-powered mapping and analysis tool displaying near real-time whale and ship data for the Santa Barbara Channel, with the goal of reducing the risk of fatal ship collisions with endangered whales.
+Whale Safe is a technology-powered mapping and analysis tool displaying near real-time whale and ship data designed to prevent fatal ship collisions with endangered whales.
 The tool displays both visual and acoustic whale detections, as well as a blue whale habitat model that updates daily based on oceanographic conditions.
-Each day, these three whale data sources are combined into an integrated whale presence rating (low, medium, high, very high) for the Santa Barbara Channel.
+Each day, these three whale data sources are combined into an integrated whale presence rating (low, medium, high, very high).

 In addition to sharing whale data, the tool displays internationally designated shipping lanes, voluntary vessel speed reduction zones, and shipping activity that is derived from Automatic Identification Systems (AIS).
-Whale Safe also has a reporting system that summarizes AIS data to determine which vessels and companies best abide by voluntary speed recommendations that are implemented by NOAA to protect endangered whales in the Santa Barbara Channel.
+Whale Safe also has a reporting system that summarizes AIS data to determine which vessels and companies best abide by voluntary speed recommendations that are implemented by NOAA to protect endangered whales along the California coast.

 The tool’s functionality allows users to receive email updates of both whale data and whale-safe shipping.

 - Acoustic monitoring instruments identify blue, humpback, and fin whale vocalizations

 - Trained observers record whale sightings aboard whale watch and tourism boats or aircraft with a mobile app

 - Oceanographic data is used to predict where blue whales are likely to be each day, based on known habitat preferences